Skip Global navigation and goto content

 Treat: Treat the disease and avoid additional health problems.

-The most common symptoms of an STD are:
+The most common symptoms of an STI are:

 If you have these symptoms contact your health care provider right away for an evaluation.